 Call for Papers: The Discipline of Family Science

-The Journal Marriage & Family Review invites submissions by Feb.
+Marriage & Family Review invites journal article submissions by Feb.
 1, 2023, for a special issue themed "The Discipline of Family Science," the goal of which is to "describe the value of Family Science and the state of the discipline of Family Science, and to promote discussion of future directions."

 Types and topics of manuscripts could include historical reviews; content analysis; analysis of academic programs; identification of employment opportunities; surveys of students, scholars, or professionals; assessment research related to curricula or pedagogy; or discussion of the relationship between human development and Family Science.